 Do you have an upcoming job interview?
-Then you might stumble on the interview question: “Can you tell me about a time you wished you had handled a situation with a coworker differently?“.
-On this page, you can find the perfect example answer, the reason(s) why interviewers ask this question, do’s and don’ts.
+Check out my example answer to the interview question: “Can you tell me about a time you wished you had handled a situation with a coworker OR fellow student differently?“

 It’s a great question to gain insight into someone’s job-related weaknesses and self-reflection.
 Provide an answer that shows how you respond to failure, reflect upon and learn from past experiences.
 You can use the CARL framework to structure your answer.
 Down below you can find a suitable sample answer: